bbawuah/personal-blogpage/src/pages/what-are-the-odds.md

 date: "2020-05-26"
 ---

-A Lot of sectors and government agencies use algorithms to calculate a future scenario.
+A lot of sectors and government agencies use algorithms to calculate a future scenario.

 But to what extent do we let algorithms run their course?